WillDev-Co/books-crud/README.md

 # Books API

 ## Description
-This project provides an API to retrieve and add books to a collection.
-The API has two endpoints: GET /books to retrieve the list of books, and POST /add_book to add a new book to the collection.
+This project provides an API to retrieve, add, update, and delete books in a collection.
+The API has the following endpoints:

+* GET /books: Retrieves the list of books.
+* POST /add_book: Adds a new book to the collection.
+* GET /books/id/{id}: Retrieves a book by its ID.
+* GET /books/author/{author}: Retrieves a book by its author.
+* DELETE /books/{id}: Deletes a book by its ID.
+* PUT /books/{id}: Updates a parameter of a book.

 ## Dependencies
-This project has two dependencies that need to be installed using pip:
+This project has three dependencies that need to be installed using pip:

 `fastapi`
 `uvicorn`
+`pytest`

 To install the dependencies, you can also run the following command:
 `pip install -r requirements.txt`